ml-spring-2019/ML-Project3-Recommender-System/README.md

 The following may be modified:
 - `alpha` - variable used in the collaborative filtering algorithm.
 - `lambda` - variable used in the collaborative filtering algorithm.
+- `number_of_jokes` - the number of jokes for the entire dataset.
+- `unrated_representation` - the number used to represent an unrated joke.
+- `number_of_features` - the number of features to generate.

 ## References